software-mansion/live-debugger/README.md

 mix dev
 ```

-For now when you change something in `app.css` or in `app.js` you'll have rebuild assets with the following command:
+For now when you change something in `app.css`, `app.js`, or add a new tailwind class you'll have rebuild assets with the following command:

 ```bash
 mix assets.build